kimdesok/Korean_Voice_Phishing_Detection/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/selfcontrol7/Korean_Voice_Phishing_Detection/HEAD)

-# Deep Learning based Detection of Fraudulent Phone Calls in Korean Transcripts
+# Machine Learning based Detection of Fraudulent Phone Calls Transcribed in Korean
 Several machine learning and deep learning methods were developed to classify texts in Korean involved with 'voice phishing' [1][2].
 This fork is derived from the original repository organized as below:
-- **Attention** : contains source codes for investigating the performance of an attention-based detection model compared to others such as CNN-BiSLTM, BiLSTM, LSTM, and CNN models
+- **Attention** : contains source codes for investigating the performance of an attention-based detection model compared to others such as CNN-BiSLTM, BiLSTM, LSTM, and CNN models.
-- **Data_Collection_Preprocessing** : contains source codes for preprocessing raw data and create the datasets
+- **Data_Collection_Preprocessing** : contains source codes for preprocessing raw data and create the datasets.
-- **KoBERT** : contains a source code and a related dataset for implementing a pretrained KoBERT based detection model.
+- **KoBERT** : contains a source code and a related dataset for implementing a pretrained KoBERT based model.
-- **ML_DL_models** : contains  source codes for implementing a shadow ML and DL models
+- **ML_DL_models** : contains source codes for implementing a shadow(?)
+ML and DL models

 ## Datasets
 - 2,927 entries of texts transcribed from the actual phone conversation resulting in a transcript dataset called KorCCVi (or KorCCViD)
-- 2,232 entries from non fraudulent call texts whose topics range from travel, food, movies, pet care, etc.  Just ordinary conversation but rather long (repsonses and length data not shown).
+- 2,232 entries from non fraudulent call texts whose topics range from travel, food, movies, pet care, etc.  Just ordinary daily conversation but rather long (repsonses and length data not shown).
 - 695 entries from supposedly fraudulent call texts whose topics range from calls about illegal or criminal financial transactions, bank loans, suspected involvement of criminal activities etc.
-- No special characters were present in the transcripts but some duplicates removed.
+- No special characters were present in the transcripts but some duplicates were removed.
 Non fraudulent 2,232 vs. Fraudulent 692 transcripts
 - Preprocessed to remove stop words such as ["을", "를", "이", "가", "은", "는", "ㅡ", "의", "에","에서", "로", "으로", "에요", "예요", "으시","XXX", "xxx"], extra characters, etc (more detailed description may be needed).
 - From the fraudulent transcripts, 42,415 counts of unique vocabulary and 222,943 counts of words were prepared.
 - From the non fraudulent transcripts, 255,394 counts of unique vocabulary counts and 3,453,048 counts of words were prepared.